-Another important thing here is your running shoes who protects your body from the loads in the often one-sided movements that running can be unless you vary the training surfaces.
+Another important thing here is your running shoes who protect your body from the loads in the often one-sided movements that running can be unless you vary the training surfaces.
 Start running on Asphalt, grass, gravel or other surfaces.

 Sometimes the hardest thing with running is to be persistent because our daily life today gives us a lot of opportunities but also demands.
-So, often it will be a good idea to have running partners since regular running on scheduled times each week makes it harder not meeting up with your running partners and skipping the agreements.
+So, often it will be a good idea to have running partners since regular running at scheduled times each week makes it harder not meeting up with your running partners and skipping the agreements.

 Maybe you have a neighbor, a family member or others you can run with and it’s also nice to have a conversation partner during the run.
 Now you are becoming a real runner.